-- tire pressure.
-These "missing" pounds of pressure are what you will need to add. - 5.
-At a service station, add the missing pounds of air pressure to each tire that is under inflated. - Check all the tires to make sure they have the same air pressure except in cases in which the front and rear tires are supposed to have different amounts of pressure).
+- 5. At a service station, add the missing pounds of air pressure to each tire that is under inflated. - 6.
+Check all the tires to make sure they have the same air pressure except in cases in which the front and rear tires are supposed to have different amounts of pressure).